 If flies are all over your flowers, either indoors or out, several common types may be the culprit.
 You might be used to grabbing the fly swatter to get rid of houseflies, but other measures are necessary to protect your flowers from sometimes harmful flies.
 Not all flies are harmful, so you may want to leave them be.
 Depending on the types of flies, there are several reasons why they may be all over your flowers.

 Video of the Day

-To get rid of fungus gnats, replace the soil in potting plants.
-For all plants, allow the soil to dry out between waterings, clean up the organic debris on top of the soil and snip off decaying foliage.
-Trap fungus gnats with yellow sticky cards, available in nurseries or use a pesticide safe for plants, but adhere to the directions and warnings on the label.
+To get rid of fungus gnats, replace the potting soil in potted plants.
+For all plants, allow the soil to dry out between waterings, clean up the organic debris on top of the soil, and snip off decaying foliage.
+Trap fungus gnats with yellow sticky fly traps, available in nurseries, or use a pesticide that's safe for plants, but adhere to the directions and warnings on the label.

-Hover fly larvae eat aphids, scale, caterpillars and thrips, all of which damage plants.
+Hover fly larvae eat aphids, scale, caterpillars, and thrips, all of which damage plants.
 They are all over your garden because there are insects for them to eat and flowers to pollinate.
-Hover flies are good for your garden.

 Whiteflies damage vegetable and ornamental plants, sucking sap from the leaves, excreting sticky honeydew, and causing the leaves to yellow and die.
 They resemble tiny moths with yellowish bodies and four wings and are about 1/16 to 1/10 inch long.
 Whitefly infestations quickly spread, which can worsen the damage to your flowers, and a severe infestation can be difficult to control.
 They're often the worst in warm weather.